 Dye-sublimation printing uses digital technology that works with polyester and polymer-coated substrates.
 Our unique sublimation dyes are transferred to special paper via liquid gel ink through piezoelectric print heads.
 Using heat and pressure the dye is then transferred into the fabric.
 The end result fuses the dye to the textile on a molecular level, meaning it cannot be removed from washing.
 When dye is only applied to the surface of the textile or material to be printed, it can be removed from wear or washing, which we avoid with this technique.

 The second layer of the mask blocks particulates such as PM2.5.
-Filters meet N99 standard, filtering 99.79%+ of particles as small as PM0.3, outperforming N95 masks.
+It also filters 99.79%+ of particles as small as PM0.3.
 The textile is a three-ply non-woven melt-blow polypropylene, a thermoplastic polymer used in a range of applications.

 The blow moulding process begins with melting down the polymer and forming it into a “parison” – a ball of liquid.
 High velocity air is then passed through to attenuate the filaments and create a fibrous web.
 The random fibre orientation this triggers is advantageous because it creates a better mesh to trap particles.
 The textile is also created with a high surface area, meaning a greater percentage of particulates are captured as they pass through the filter.